-SB 1287, just approved in the Assembly, will protect whales from crab gear
+SB 1287 will protect whales from lost or abandoned crab gear

 Sacramento, CA - A record number of whales are suffering from entanglements in California waters - 2015 saw 57 whales entangled off our coast, which is the highest total since the National Marine Fisheries Service started keeping records in 1982.
 Just in the first half of this year alone, there were another 40 reports of entangled whales off California's coast.
 Many of these whales are becoming entangled in lost or abandoned crab fishing gear.